fibjs/fib-orm/Readme.md

 people[0].saveSync();
 ```

-The node.js version like this:
+The callback version like this:
 ```js
 var orm = require("orm");